 As part of the ‘Archiving the Mixed Economy of Welfare in Britain’ project we organise knowledge exchange events and speak at other seminars and conferences.
 Details of forthcoming events will be posted here.
-You can join our JISC mail to be informed of new events as soon as they are posted.
+You can join our JISC mail to be informed of future events.

-The project has given a number of presentations and organised several events over the past few years, which are listed here in reverse chronological order.
+The project has given a number of presentations and organised several events, listed here in reverse chronological order.

 15 October 2019, ‘HMC 150: Understanding and Mitigating Archival Risks’, The National Archives.